yopito/fedora-epel-pkg/README.md

 Error: No Package found for uthash-devel
 Error: No Package found for yajl-devel
         ```
+    * `autoreconf` needs autoconf 2.61+, el5 has only 2.59.
-    workaround: use 'el5' branch this repo.
+    workaround: build burp 1.x from the el5 branch of this repo.

 * XXX fedora 24: does not build, but related to f24:
     ```